 In the meantime, I’m delighted to now live in the UK and have the opportunity to explore this part of the world during my favourite season: winter.

 If, like my family back in the day, you have no choice but to plan your holiday to the UK for during winter, let me put your mind at ease.
-Here are a few tips, from one winter-lover to another, of things to do and places to go this winter in the UK:
+It’s everything you could wish for from the colder seasons and more.

 Starting off with a strong one – the famous Isle of Skye in Scotland.
 The one island in Scotland that remains easy to access in winter thanks to its nifty Skye Bridge, you can visit this stunning isle all year round.
 I’ve been five times – twice on a Rabbie’s tour and twice volunteering with Rabbie's – and I’m still not sick of it.